rapid7/metasploit-framework/documentation/modules/auxiliary/gather/magento_xxe_cve_2024_34102.md

 ### SRVHOST (required)

-The local host or network interface to listen on.
-This must be an address on the local machine or 0.0.0.0 to listen on all addresses.
+The local IP address to listen on.
+This must be a routable IP address on the local machine (0.0.0.0 is invalid).

 ### SRVPORT (required)